nzoLogic/asset-pipeline-poem/README.md

 By default, Rails disables concatenation and preprocessing of assets for the development environment.
 This means we won't get to see Rails creating single files for us.
 To change this, find the configuration line for asset debugging in `config/environments/development.rb`, and update it so that the app is NOT in assets debug mode.

-Remember to run `rails assets:precompile` again each time you change a file.
+Run `rails assets:precompile` again if you aren't seeing any changes or errors when you change a file.

 > A solution is available in the `solution` branch.